cnburnett/hookhoodie-jekyll/about.md

 permalink: /about/
 ---

-OurObit.org is a privately run obituaries site.
+OurObit.org is a private obituaries website.